-ECONOMICS AND PERSONAL FINANCE 9574 Grades 9,10, 11, 12
+ECONOMICS AND PERSONAL FINANCE

+9574 Grades 10, 11, 12 0.5 Credit

-This semester course is designed around Dave Ramsey's High School curriculum for Personal Finance & Five Basic Financial Foundations.
+This semester course is designed around Dave Ramsey's High School curriculum for Personal Finance donated by Eagle Savings Bank (LCNB).
 The course strives to provide students with an understanding of Financial Literacy for students to make better, more informative financial decisions throughout their lives.
-The Personal Finance course challenges students through a budget project simulation, requiring each student to receive a net income and make the "typical" adult transaction within a month's time to not fall into debt like the average American.
+The Personal Finance course challenges students through a budget project simulation, requiring each student to receive a gross income, calculate their net income to then make the "typical" adult transaction within a month's time.
+The goal is for students not to fall into debt like the average American.
 Students must track expenses through an assigned check register and complete a reflective essay evaluating their overall choices within the budget month.
-The Course covers topics & in-depth analysis of the following: savings & budgeting, managing debt, credit, college/ student loans, taxes, banking do's & don'ts, insurance, and housing basics.
+The course covers topics & indepth analysis and practice skills of the following: savings & budgeting, managing debt, credit, college/student loans, taxes, banking dos & don'ts, insurance, and housing basics.
 Lastly, students are required to engage in an investment simulation by competing to have the highest rate of return for their portfolio.
 This simulation displays the many investment opportunities available and the power of compound interest for one's future wealth-building goals.